 Class 3 eBikes are typically allowed on roads and on-road bike lanes (“curb to curb” infrastructure), but restricted from bike trails and multiuse paths.
 While a 20-mph maximum speed is achievable on a traditional bicycle, decision makers and agencies consider the greater top-assisted speed of a Class 3 eBike too fast for most bike paths and trails that are often shared with other trail users.

 Everyone stands to benefit from common-sense rules on how and where to ride an eBike.
-With clear regulation and updated state laws, law enforcement will understand what rights eBike users have and when to enforce the law, and easily identify the class of bike based on the sticker.
+With clear regulation and updated state laws, law enforcement will understand what rights eBike users have and when to enforce the law, and can easily identify the class of bike based on its sticker.
 Bike retailers can help their customers understand where each type of eBike can be used, boosting their sales.
-People who already ride eBkes will have easy rules to follow on where they can ride, and new bicyclists who may be discouraged from riding a traditional bicycle due to limited physical fitness, age, disability or convenience gain new transportation alternatives.
+People who already ride eBikes will have easy rules to follow on where they can ride, and new bicyclists who may be discouraged from riding a traditional bicycle due to limited physical fitness, age, disability or convenience gain new transportation alternatives.
+To learn more about where electric bikes can be ridden in the United States visit People for Bikes.